by Sue Basko, esq.

 SoundExchange is an independent, nonprofit performance rights organization.

 SoundExchange is the non-profit performance rights organization that collects statutory royalties from satellite radio (such as SIRIUS XM), internet radio, cable TV music channels and similar platforms for streaming sound recordings.
-The Copyright Royalty Board, which is appointed by The U.S. Library of Congress, has entrusted SoundExchange as the sole entity in the United States to collect and distribute these digital performance royalties on behalf of featured recording artists, master rights owners (like record labels), and independent artists who record and own their masters.
+The Copyright Royalty Board, which is appointed by The U.S. Library of Congress, has entrusted SoundExchange as the sole entity in the United States to collect and distribute these digital performance royalties on behalf of featured recording artists, m

 IS THIS FOR REAL?
 Yes!
 I have had several musicians tell me that they get good money from Sound Exchange.
 Of course, your music must be getting play time on the platforms covered by Sound Exchange.
 And you must be a featured artist on the music and/or the owner of the sound recordings/ copyright on the recordings themselves.
 And -- you must register!
 This does not happen automatically and no one else does it for you!